Last Updated on August 25, 2020 by Jeremy

 D's Six Pack and Dogz is located at 1118 S. Braddock Avenue in Regent Square.

-For more restaurants with a great draft list, check out Industry Public House, The Yard, or Smallman Galley.
+For more restaurants with a great draft list, check out Industry Public House or The Yard.
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!